punitlanjewar/data-analysis-projects/Power BI/Pizza Sales Report/README.md

 ### [6] Total Pizzas Sold by Pizza Category

-The availabe chart is displaying the total count of pizzas sold by pizza category in the year.
+The available chart is displaying the total count of pizzas sold by pizza category in the year.

     1. Total 15k pizzas sold from Classic category
     2. Total 12k pizzas sold from the Supreme category